f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 For a proof-of-concept test, this section will provide steps to wipe out the entire system configuration in a graceful manner.
 This is not intended as a workflow for production environments, as you would not typically be deleting entire system configurations, instead you would be restoring pieces of the configuration in the case of failure.

 The first step would be to ensure you have completed the previous sections, and have created backups for the system controllers, each chassis partition, and each tenant.
-These backups should have been copied out of the VELOS system to a remote HTTPS server so that they can be used to restore to the system after it has been reset.
+These backups should have been copied out of the VELOS system to a remote server so that they can be copied back into the system and used to restore after it has been reset.

 Remove Partitions and Reset Controller via CLI